notpushkin/Mailspring/CONTRIBUTING.md

 #### Developer Tools

-From Mailspring, you can open the Developer Tools from the menu: `Menu > Developer > Toggle Developer Tools`.
+From Mailspring Libre, you can open the Developer Tools from the menu: `Menu > Developer > Toggle Developer Tools`.
 Here are a few tips for getting started:

 - Errors and warnings will show in the console.

 - On the console, `$m` is a shorthand for `mailspring-exports`, and allows you to access global `Stores` and `Model` classes.

-- You don't need to stop and restart the development version of Mailspring after each change.
+- You don't need to stop and restart the development version of Mailspring Libre after each change.
 You can just reload the window via `CMD+R` (`CTRL+R` on Windows, Linux).

 #### Linting